-Summer is here, and if you’re eager to get outside, then I have a destination for you.
+Summer is here, and if you’re eager to get outside, then I have a family getaway in Virginia for you.
 Even better, it’s not far away, in Spotsylvania County, Virginia.

-For many, it’s military history and battlefield tours that first spring to mind when thinking about Spotsylvania County, the “Crossroads of the Civil War.”
+For many, military history and battlefield tours come to mind when thinking about things to do in Spotsylvania County, the “Crossroads of the Civil War.”

 Yet, there’s so much more, from hiking and disc golf to paddling and splashing around on the sandy beach at Lake Anna State Park.

-My kids and I recently spent a few days in Spotsylvania County, and let me tell you, it’s a fantastic Virginia getaway, especially for outdoor lovers.
+My kids and I recently spent a few days in Spotsylvania County, and let me tell you, it’s tops among Virginia family vacations, especially for outdoor lovers.

 It’s also a top destination for those eager for a weekend trip from Northern Virginia or Richmond.
 It’s less than 1.5 hours from both major state hubs.

-If you’re looking for a new summer adventure in Virginia with lots of outdoor activities, here’s how to make the most of a getaway in Spotsylvania County.
+If you’re looking for a new summer adventure in Virginia with lots of outdoor activities, here are the top things to do in Spotsylvania County.

 At 13,000 acres, Lake Anna is one of the largest freshwater lakes in Virginia, reaching depths that top 80 feet.
 The crystal clear water is magical.

-Lake Anna is popular among water enthusiasts, attracting kayaks, stand-up paddleboards, jet skis, WaveRunners, pontoon boats and wake boats.
+There are many things to do at Lake Anna, which is popular among water enthusiasts, attracting kayaks, stand-up paddleboards, jet skis and pontoon boats.

 No boat?
 No problem.
 You can rent water crafts all around the lake, including at Lake Anna Outfitters.
 They rent single and double kayaks, as well as SUPs.